 An integral component of the Capital Budget as presented is the financing strategy and reserve continuity.
 It has been Council's direction in the past that the financing of capital projects for Municipal Services be limited to the reserve funds raised in the current year operating budget.
-The funds proposed for 2023 is \$1,104,104.
-That being said, the capital project list identifies the year of the project, and a summary will be prepared to isolate reserves already committed from 2021/2022 to those that are new for 2023.
+The funds proposed for 2023 is \$1,126,719.
+That being said, the capital project list identifies the year of the project, and reserves already committed from 2021/2022 to those that are new for 2023.